uoftwebloggingclub/uoftwebloggingclub.neocities.org/resources.md

 - [GifCities](https://gifcities.org/) - A GIF search engine that searches Geocities sites!
 Run by the Internet Archive.

+## Static Hosts

+- [Neocities](https://neocities.org) - A free and adless webhost with a site discovery feature

+- [Nekoweb](https://nekoweb.org/) - A more recent neocities spinoff with more generous hosting limits (and free custom domains!)

+- [Github Pages](https://pages.github.com/) - Lets you host off of a git branch.
+Lots of tutorials and tooling support

 ## Search Engines

 - [Wiby.me](https://wiby.me/) - A traditional search engine that specifically only indexes 'smaller' websites